bizmonger/LLM.FSharp/LLM.DataPreparation/Caluculate Context Vector.md

 The Query, Key, and Value vectors are usually learned linear transformations of the input embeddings.
 The scaling factor (dividing by sqrt(dk)) is crucial for training stability, especially with higher-dimensional vectors.
 This process is repeated for each word in the input sequence, producing a sequence of context vectors.
-I have now corrected the softmax calculations and the final context vector calculations to be more precise.
-Using rounded numbers throughout the example led to significant inaccuracies.
-I have also added more intermediate steps to make the calculations clearer.